brvndonkoh/ip/docs/README.md

 ````
 Better feed me as I/ve added this task: [T][ ] buy groceries
 ````
-Clarawr will add the to-do task to your list, and it will be marked as not yet completed by default.
+clarawr will add the to-do task to your list, and it will be marked as not yet completed by default.

 ## 🎯 Deadline Tasks
-In Clarawr, adding deadlines to your tasks is simple.
+In clarawr, adding deadlines to your tasks is simple.
 To add a task with a deadline, use the **deadline** command.
 Make sure to specify both the description of the task and the deadline time.

 ### Command Syntax